 Wildlife has different methods of surviving the harsh temperatures in winter.
 Some of these animals will go into hibernation, while others will migrate to warmer places.

 Some small animals, including raccoons, skunks, and squirrels, will invade homes searching for food, warmth, and a safe place to reside.

 During this time, animals will hunker down in logs, while others choose leaf piles, tree barks, or even find other animals abandoned homes to keep warm.

 Some animals, such as opossums and squirrels, do not hibernate.
 Instead, they use their fat reserves to keep warm and hide from the cold to survive.

-In winter, fresh water and food are very scarce, and many wildlife lovers choose to help the animals in their gardens.
+In winter, fresh water and food are scarce, and many wildlife lovers choose to help animals in their gardens.
 Most animals struggle to find food and are also at risk of being attacked by larger predators.